alex318/unified-remote-anki/README.md

 * Anki 2.0.x or 2.1.x

+## Installation
+Download the zip file on this github page and follow the instructions on the [Unified Remote website](https://www.unifiedremote.com/tutorials/how-to-install-a-custom-remote).

 ## Changelog

 * 2020-01-03: Changed to simplified Layout with less but bigger buttons.
 Holding on the big button will mark the answer as false.